mijahn/youtube-scraper/README.md

   CLIENT.CONTEXT+TOKEN` when integrating an external provider.
 - If the limits persist, pause the script for a few hours and resume later (using `--archive` avoids re-downloading files).

+### Preserving original formats

+The downloader now relies on yt-dlp's native format selection so videos are saved in whatever container YouTube provides.
+If you need to override the selection you can pass a custom `--format` expression or request a specific merged container via `--merge-output-format`, both of which are forwarded directly to yt-dlp.

 ### Automatic authentication defaults

 If you routinely run the script with the same authentication details you can configure them once via environment